+Peggy Malloy is THE person you want to be friends with if you are going out into the field with decent food.
+She is responsible for the field camp food stores.
+People who are out in the field need to be supplied with food.
+LOTS of food!
 Thanksgiving Day weather at McMurdo Station, Antarctica, turned out to be pretty interesting, as weather always can change quickly here.
 Our holiday weekend greeted us with 50 mph winds, but it didn’t affect the great feast we had in the dining hall.
 This video captures the energy and excitement of traversing across the sea ice to the Offshore New Harbor Field Camp.
 Ice Stories correspondent Howie Koss interviews James Van Matre, Waste Management Supervisor at McMurdo Station.
 We talk about Antarctica's waste management practices of the past and present, and why it's important to recycle.
 In this video, ride in a special Mattracks truck across the ice sheet with geologist Christina Riesselman as she travels with ANDRILL Staff Scientist Richard Levy from McMurdo Station to the ANDRILL drill site.
 They investigate the truck’s special wheels, observe beautiful panoramas of the Transantarctic Mountains, and hear the drill running at the drill site.
 An introduction to the bee hummer, a simple musical instrument that sounds like a swarm of buzzing bees when you spin it around.
 A detailed demonstration of how to make the bee hummer, including a discussion of materials needed, troubleshooting tips if your hummer isn't humming well, and a demonstration of how the instrument should be played.
 The science behind this simple musical instrument, including the concepts of sound, vibration, and amplification.
 An introduction to the cuica (pronounced KWEE-kah), a small friction drum used in Brazil's Carnival parade.
 A detailed demonstration of how to make this small friction drum, including a discussion of materials needed and how different kinds of materials make for cuicas that produce different sounds.
-The science behind this musical instrument, including the concepts of sound, vibration, resonance, and amplification.